top of page

 MAHA OYA

-At one hundred and thirty-five kilometres, the Maya Oya is the country’s ninth longest river, collecting its waters in the Rakshawa Mountains home, it is said to Ravana’s golden bed on which sat the lovely Sita, a married goddess for whom, sadly, almost no disaster was ultimately unexpected.
-As if in recompense, the river is known to be one of the country’s hardest working waterways, supplying H2O to such major centres as Kurunegala, Gampaha, and Kegalle and providing, en route, multiple sites for sand, and clay mining.
-It flows out on to the western seaboard near Negombo at Kochchikade, a town famous for housing a scrap of St Anthony of Padua’s tongue at his eponymous Shrine, a church magnificently restored by the Sri Lanka Navy after the Easter Bombings of 2019 exploded amidst its pews.
+At one hundred and thirty-five kilometres, the Maya Oya is the country’s ninth longest river, collecting its waters in the Rakshawa Mountains.
+It supplies water to such major centres as Kurunegala, Gampaha, and Kegalle and providing, en route, multiple sites for sand, and clay mining.
+It flows out on to the western seaboard near Negombo at Kochchikade.

 11